replayio/devtools/docs/concepts.md

 ...tl;dr of how things work in general and some basic structure

-# `Pause`
+# `Pause` and regions

-A block of data from this pause which might be useful to the protocol client (frontend).
+`Pause` is a block of data from this pause which might be useful to the protocol client (frontend).

 To reduce the number of back-and-forth calls required over the protocol, data which wasn't specifically asked for can be returned by commands or events.